 One of the hallmarks of cancer is genomic instability.
 A major source of genomic instability is a dysregulated cell cycle and aberrant DNA replication, resulting in a state of high replication stress (RS).
 High RS is manifested by stalled replication forks which expose fragile single stranded DNA that are prone to DNA damage.
 A major source of genomic instability in certain tumors arises as a consequence of dysregulated cell cycle checkpoints and aberrant DNA replication, resulting in high replication stress (RS), which is manifested by stalled replication forks and associated DNA damage.

-Functional alterations in genes such as CCNE1, MYC, RAS, ATM, BRCA1, BRCA2, and TP53, which are prevalent in certain cancer cells, have been demonstrated to significantly increase RS.
+Functional alterations in genes such as CCNE1, MYC, RAS, ATM, FANCA, BRCA1, BRCA2, and TP53, which are prevalent in certain cancer cells, have been demonstrated to significantly increase RS.
 In such cancer cells, high levels of intrinsic RS result in near threshold levels of genomic instability.

 Checkpoint kinase 1 (Chk1) is a serine-threonine kinase and master regulator of cell cycle progression and the DDR replication stress response.
 Chk1 regulates multiple cell-cycle phases, temporarily inhibiting the progression of cell replication and division in order to ensure proper replication of the genome and repair of collapsed or damaged replication forks.
 Chk1 stabilizes stalled replication forks, manages origin firing to avoid further replication stress, and mediates DNA repair via homologous recombination in the event of fork collapse.